-LSP maintains a close partnership with the Louisiana State University, Highway Safety Research Group (LSU/HSRG), to provide in-depth, comprehensive crash data collection, analysis and reporting.
+LSP maintains a close partnership with The Center of Analytics & Research in Transportation Safety (CARTS) to provide in-depth, comprehensive crash data collection, analysis and reporting.
 This continued relationship has dramatically improved Louisiana's state data rating over the past several years, resulting in several Data Quality Awards.
 LSU is contracted as the primary repository for crash data for the Department of Public Safety.
 As crash reports are received, they are compiled and entered into a database, then forwarded to MCSAP for upload to SafetyNet.
 The data is also posted to a nationally recognized website, which is updated daily.
 This data is available to MCSAP supervisors to review and to develop strategies that will most effectively address current crash factors and circumstances.
 LSP Administrative staff and field supervisors will meet with CARTS Personnel at least quarterly to review the latest crash data and trends and adjust enforcement and inspection efforts accordingly.